Protect Buildings From Moisture With Waterproofing Solutions in Exterior Painting

 When should I use it?

-- Stucco, concrete, cinder block or brick exteriors
+- Stucco, concrete, cinder block, or brick exteriors

-- Basements, foundations or retaining walls
+- Basements, retaining walls, and foundations

-- Roofs, gutters, downspouts or flashing
+- Roofs, gutters, flashing, and downspouts

-- Decks, patios or balconies
+- Decks, balconies, and patios

 How is it applied?

-- Clean and repair any surface damage before painting.
+- Clean and repair surfaces beforehand.

-- Inspect the painted surface regularly and recoat as needed to maintain protection.
+- Inspect regularly and recoat when needed.

 How long will it last?